djwrisley/DHS/_posts/2026-09-10-assignment1-Map-of-FeaturesF26.md

 - **Methodological Questions:**  How might you say that GeoNames is a data assemblage?
 If you go to the [Team tab](https://www.geonames.org/team.html) does the country you chose have an ambassador?
 What can you tell about the provenance of the data in GeoNames for your country--try to do some web research?

-- **Transferability:** How might you use this workflow in other courses, disciplines, or projects like a capstone?
+- **Transferability:** How might you use this workflow personally in other courses, disciplines, or projects like a personal research project like a capstone or a job?

 ## Assessment